EliHei2/PhDExpedition/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Causal Modeling
+  - Mathematical Modeling of Cancer
-  - Cancer
+  - Spatial Omics of Cancer
-  - Information Retrieval
+  - Deep Learning for Scientific Discovery

 # Education to show in About widget
 education: